Lexington, Massachusetts: Immigrant population

-As of 2020, Lexington has the highest Asian population in Massachusetts, reflecting 36% of the population.
-29% of Lexington residents were born outside of the United States.
-This racial diversity is largely reflected in the Lexington Public Schools, where Asians compose over 40% of the student population.
+As of 2022, Lexington had the highest Asian population in Massachusetts, reflecting 32% of the population.
+Thirty-three percent of Lexington residents were born outside of the United States.
+This racial diversity is largely reflected in the Lexington Public Schools, where Asians compose over 45% of the student population.

 Transportation

 MBTA bus operates three routes that connect with the Red Line at Alewife station in Cambridge.
+The city of Lexington operates three weekday bus routes via its own Lexpress service, with their inbound terminus being Depot Square.

 Government and politics

 The town uses a five-member Select Board.
 The day-to-day operations are handled by a Town Manager hired by the Select Board.
 A Representative town meeting, acts as the legislative body, made up of 203 members, including 21 citizens elected from each of nine precincts for three-year staggered terms, and it meets at least once a year.
 At-large member positions include the Select Board, Town Counsel, Town Clerk and the School Committee chairman.
 Article LXXXIX Section 8 of the Massachusetts Constitution permits towns with a population greater than 12,000 to adopt a city form of government.
 The Town of Lexington meets the population requirement to become a city, but has not done so, in part because it would lose its ability to engage citizens in local government under the Representative Town Meeting form of government.

 Lexington is Represented by State Representative Michelle Ciccolo, State Senators Cindy Friedman and Michael Barrett, all Democrats.
 Lexington is in Massachusetts's 5th congressional district, currently represented by Katherine Clark.
 Federally, Lexington is heavily Democratic, having not voted Republican since 1980.
 Even in Scott Brown's upset 2010 Senate special election, he received just 34% of the vote, to Coakley's 64%.